 See Related: San Diego vs Los Angeles

-Traveling to Puerto Rico in December is a great idea.
+Traveling to Puerto Rico in the winter is a great idea.
 The weather is warm and bright, there is little or no rain, and it is not too humid, especially as the month progresses.

-Surfers will enjoy 20-foot waves, particularly at La Pared Beach, while families can head to more tranquil and clear waters.
+Surfers can enjoy 20-foot waves, particularly at La Pared Beach, while families can head to more tranquil and clear waters.
 Choose between a historical adventure in El Moro and an urban adventure in Calle del Cristo.
-This warm winter destination offers an exciting combination of settings, from El Yunque’s serpentine jungles to Condado and Crash Boat’s stunning beaches.
+Compared to the other best warm winter vacations we mentioned, this one offers much more history and culture to enjoy.

-The capital city of San Juan is where the majority of visitors arrive in Puerto Rico.
+The capital city of San Juan is where most visitors arrive in Puerto Rico.
 If you’re only traveling for a few days, the most convenient option is to stay in Old San Juan.
 Explore the historic Spanish stronghold, stroll the cobblestone streets, and dine at one of the numerous boutique hotels, restaurants, and shops.
 San Juan is the ideal starting point for day tours throughout the island, as it’s accessible from almost anywhere.

 See Related: Outer Banks vs Myrtle Beach